ionic-team/ionic-site/docs/nightly/api/directive/ionView/index.md

 A container for view content and any navigational and header bar information.
-When a view enters and exists its parent <a href="/docs/nightly/api/directive/ionNavView/"><code>ionNavView</code></a>, the view also emits view information, such as its title, whether the back button should show or not, whether the corresponding <a href="/docs/nightly/api/directive/ionNavBar/"><code>ionNavBar</code></a> should show or not, which transition the view should use to animate, and which direction to animate.
+When a view enters and exits its parent <a href="/docs/nightly/api/directive/ionNavView/"><code>ionNavView</code></a>, the view also emits view information, such as its title, whether the back button should be displayed or not, whether the corresponding <a href="/docs/nightly/api/directive/ionNavBar/"><code>ionNavBar</code></a> should be displayed or not, which transition the view should use to animate, and which direction to animate.

 *Views are cached to improve performance.* When a view is navigated away from, its element is